 Their present project centers around World Spine Day and educating the youth about prevention of potentially disabling conditions.
 The prevalence of Chronic Low Back Pain around the world is 18.1%.
 But in Africa it is 32%, due in part to the fact that low back pain disproportionately affects those with less education, those involved in heavy physical work and those with a lower socio-economic status.
 This project aims to start addressing these issues by providing education to the youth; prevention is better than a cure!

-With World spine day having projects running around the globe, they are hoping to gain a fair bit of media attention; the school project entries will be posted on the internet and social media for all to vote on to find a winner.
+The school project entries will be posted on the internet and social media for all to vote on to find a winner.
 The ‘winning’ posters will be printed and placed throughout schools and communities to aid in spreading the message.

 Their competition poster is available here: COMPETITON POSTER